 An agency may not conduct or sponsor an information collection and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
-The public reporting burden for this collection of information is estimated at 2 hours per response, (except 3 hours per response for Iraqi Nationals who were employed by or on behalf of the U.S. Government in Iraq, and 2 hours and 15 minutes per response for Religious Workers), including the time for reviewing instructions and completing and submitting the form.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: U.S. Citizenship and Immigration Services, Regulatory Products Division, 111 Massachusetts Avenue, N.W., 3rd Floor, Suite 3008, Washington, DC 20529-2210.
+The public reporting burden for this collection of information is estimated at 2 hours and 5 minutes per response, (except 3 hours and 5 minutes per response for Iraqi Nationals who were employed by or on behalf of the U. S. Government in Iraq, and 2 hours and 20 minutes per response for Religious Workers), including the time for reviewing instructions and completing and submitting the form.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: U.S. Citizenship and Immigration Services, Regulatory Coordination Division, Office of Policy and Strategy, 20 Massachusetts Ave., N.W., Washington, DC 20529-2020.
 OMB No. 1615-0020.
-Do not mail your application to this address.
+Do not mail your completed Form I-360 to this address.